Actions of automorphism groups of free groups on spaces of Jacobi diagrams. I: Introduction

 \subsection{A functor $B_d$ and a $\GL(n;\Z)$-action on $B_d(n)$}

-The associated graded vector space $\gr(A_d(n))$ of the filtered vector space $A_d(n)$ can be identified with the vector space $B_d(n)$ of colored open Jacobi diagrams, which we explain below, via the PBW map \cite{BN_v, BN_sl}.
+The associated graded vector space $\gr(A_d(n))$ of the filtered vector space $A_d(n)$ can be identified via the PBW map \cite{BN_v, BN_sl} with the vector space $B_d(n)$ of colored open Jacobi diagrams, which we explain below.
 The $\Aut(F_n)$-action on $A_d(n)$ induces an action of $\GL(n;\Z)$ on $B_d(n)$.
-In order to consider the $\Aut(F_n)$-module structure of $A_d(n)$, we use an irreducible decomposition of the $\GL(n;\Z)$-module $B_d(n)$, which can be obtained by using results by Bar-Natan \cite{BN} for small $d$.

 For $n\geq 0$, let $V_n=\bigoplus_{i=1}^n\K v_i$ be an $n$-dimensional $\K$-vector space.
 The $\K$-vector space $B_d(n)$ is spanned by $V_n$-colored open Jacobi diagrams of degree $d$ modulo the AS, IHX and multilinearity relations, where ``$V_n$-colored'' means that each univalent vertex is colored by an element of $V_n$.
 (See Section \ref{ss33} for further details.)
 We consider a grading for $B_d(n)$ such that the degree $k$ part $B_{d,k}(n)\subset B_d(n)$ is spanned by open Jacobi diagrams with exactly $k$ trivalent vertices.
 For example,